DPSablowski/Spectangular/README.md

 download the croco.tar.gz and extract

-in the extracted folder, you can run the connand objdump -p CroCo | grep NEEDED
+in the extracted folder, you can run the command objdump -p CroCo | grep NEEDED

 to find the necessary libraries you may to install some of them:

   NEEDED               libcfitsio.so.2

   NEEDED               libCCfits.so.0

   NEEDED               libstdc++.so.6

   NEEDED               libQt5PrintSupport.so.5
   NEEDED               libQt5Widgets.so.5
   NEEDED               libQt5Gui.so.5